CozmoNate/Forest/README.md

 ## License

-Condulet is available under the MIT license.
+Forest is available under the MIT license.
 See the LICENSE file for more info.